Your rights when you travel on a ferry or cruise

 If you do not find out about the damage or loss until later, you must write to tell the company within 15 days of leaving the ship.
 If you don't do this you can lose the right to compensation.

 If compensation is refused

-You can find out more information about maritime passenger rights in Regulation (EU) No 1177/2010, which was brought into Irish legislation by the European Union (Rights of Passengers when Travelling by Sea and Inland Waterway) Regulations 2012.
+The law covering maritime passenger rights is set out in Regulation (EU) No 1177/2010, which was brought into Irish legislation by the European Union (Rights of Passengers when Travelling by Sea and Inland Waterway) Regulations 2012.